 1. Self-care is worthy of our attention: Using our self-interest for good in higher education, Narelle Lemon Nurturing self: Self-care is worthy of our attention 2.
 2019: A Year in Self-Care, Kelly Louise Preece 3.
 Juggling the Triad: Caring for Yourself with a Block-mode Approach To Research, Teaching, and Service, Bronwyn Eager 4.
 The rewriting on the walls: An autoethnographic journey into wellbeing in neoliberal academia, Kay Hammond 5.
 Being at One with Myself: Embracing the Teacher Identity, Aminda J. O’Hare 6.
 Pendulation: Awakening to Rest, Deena Kara Shaffer Supporting, nurturing, and encourage others 7.
 How a More Than Human Family Lives the Phd Journey, Siobhan O'Brien 8.
 An Appreciative Circling Approach to Promoting Doctoral Wellbeing and Growth, Suskya Goodall, Joanna Higgins, and Cherie Chu-Fuluifaga, 9.
 Finding my centre: integrating contemplative practices, my children, and higher education into a balanced life, Michelle Tichy 10.
 Exploring cultural identity through coffee: steps towards self-care, Bertha Chin Facilitating institutional change and forming a community of scholars who promote wellbeing 11.
 Bushwacking a Path Forward: Contemplative Pedagogy for Wellbeing In Higher Education, Malgorzata Powietrzynska and Linda Noble 12.
 Preventing ‘Millennial Burnout’ using Huffington’s Third Metric in Academia, Nicolene Lottering and Sophie Karanicolas 13.
 Moving from survival mode to wellbeing in academia, Jacqueline Dohaney 14.
 Stepping into a shared vulnerability: Creating and promoting a space for self-care and wellbeing in higher education, Sharon McDonough and Narelle Lemon.

-Narelle Lemon is an interdisciplinary researcher in her fields of education, positive psychology and arts, holding the position of Associate Professor in Education at Swinburne University of Technology in Melbourne, Australia.
-Narelle is a researcher who focuses on translating theory and evidence into practice to enhance engagement and participation for teachers and students across all fields of education.
-Recent research has investigated mindfulness in education, self-care and wellbeing to empower educators, arts and cultural education, and her award winning scholarship of learning and teaching in the integration of social media for learning and professional development.
+Narelle Lemon is an interdisciplinary researcher in her fields of education, positive psychology, and arts, holding the position of Associate Professor in Education at Swinburne University of Technology in Melbourne, Australia.
+Narelle is a researcher who focusses on translating theory and evidence into practice to enhance engagement and participation for teachers and students across all fields of education.
+Recent research has investigated mindfulness in education, self-care, and wellbeing to empower educators, arts and cultural education, and her award-winning scholarship of learning and teaching in the integration of social media for learning and professional development.